• 1788 Massachusetts Copper Values

 Sponsor

 The Greysheet Catalog (GSID) of the Massachusetts Copper (1776–1788) series of Colonial & Post-Colonial Issues in the U.S. Coins contains 3 distinct entries with CPG® values between $120.00 and $24,000.00.
-An “Act for establishing a mint for the coinage of gold, silver and copper” was passed
+Reuben Harmon Jr., of Rupert, Vermont, was granted permission to coin copper pieces for a period

 The Greysheet Catalog (GSID) of the Massachusetts Copper (1776–1788) series of Colonial & Post-Colonial Issues in the U.S. Coins contains 3 distinct entries with CPG® values between $120.00 and $24,000.00.